Martinomagnifico/reveal.js-copycode/README.md

 * **`copiedbg`**: The background color in the Copied state.
 * **`copycolor`**: The text color.
 * **`copiedcolor`**: The text color in the Copied state.
+* **`csspath`**: CopyCode will automatically load the styling.
+If you want to customise the styling, you can link to your own CSS file here.
+* **`clipboardjspath`**: This is the path to ClipboardJS.
+When nothing is filled in here, it will automatically load from a CDN.

 ## Customize it per element